SK-here/Programming/Python/Jupyter Basics.md

 > Help > Edit Keyboard Shortcuts (It will open a dialog Box)
 > use hyphens '-' to represent & seperate keys, pressed at a time
 --------------------------------------------------------------------------

-> Disclaimer: Above Shortcuts can be used with Mac Systems also if you are familiar with the keyboard mapping compared to Windows systems.

 Thanks,
 > Sasham Trivedi (SK)